Report an Error]

 When allocating equipment rack space, consider the following:

-- Type of equipment racks recommended for the router
+- Type of equipment racks recommended for the system

-- Number of equipment racks required to hold your current router
+- Number of equipment racks required to hold your current system

 - Future expansion

-Make sure your distribution rack meets basic mechanical and space requirements
+Make sure that your distribution rack meets basic mechanical and space

-and complies with conventional standards.
-In the United States, use EIA-310-D
+requirements and complies with conventional standards.
+In the United States,

-Cabinets, Racks, Panels, and Associated Equipment, September 1992.
+use the EIA-310-D Cabinets, Racks, Panels, and Associated Equipment, September

 Follow these mechanical requirements for your rack: